DBC-Lab/Brain_MRI_Enhancement/README.md

       --age_in_month 72 \
       --suffix T2w

+### Update (12/01/2024, yuesun814/bme-x:v1.0.1):
-### Update (12/01/2024): We have provided a Docker image with all the necessary prerequisites installed for working with the BME-X model and [BIDS files](https://bids.neuroimaging.io/).
+We have provided a **Docker** image with all the necessary prerequisites installed for working with the BME-X model and [BIDS files](https://bids.neuroimaging.io/).
 The recommended CUDA version on your host is V12.2.140.

 To pull the image, use the following command: